dkbhaskaran/obsidian-notes/Artificial Intelligence/A peek into Artificial intelligence - Part 1.md

 Yᵢ = f(XᵀWᵢ)  ....................... eq.
 3
 ```

 Where Wᵢ is the weights corresponding to output Yᵢ.
 The following program shows an implementation of multi layer perceptron using PyTorch.
+The code is explained through the comments.

 ```python
 mport torch